Trends

 Does the proportion of SHS clients with disability experiencing domestic and family violence who are provided assistance for accommodation when needed vary between states and territories?

 The data in the graph and the table below show the proportion of specialist homelessness services clients with disability (of all ages) experiencing family and domestic violence (FDV) who are provided assistance with accommodation when needed, grouped by Australian states and territories.
-In 2021–22, in Western Australia, 91% of clients with disability were assisted with accommodation when needed, as were 60% in South Australia (please note that some categories were not published due to small numbers and to protect confidentiality).
+In 2024–25, 93% of clients with disability in Western Australia and 66% in New South Wales were assisted with accommodation when needed (please note that some categories were not published due to small numbers and to protect confidentiality).

 Source: